h0tk3y/k-new-mpp-samples/README.md

   * (TBD) Default production source sets of all targets depend on `commonMain`; default test source sets of all targets depend on `commonTest`.

 * For a compilation `foo` of a target `bar`, a source set `barFoo` is automatically created and linked to the compilation;
-  * The preset `jvmWithJava` automatically creates and links a Kotlin compilation and a Kotlin source set of the same name to a
+  * The preset `jvmWithJava` automatically creates and links a Kotlin compilation and a Kotlin source set for each Java source set, with the same name to that of the
     Java source set;
   * The preset `android` creates a Kotlin source set for each Android source set.